cosc2336-ds-alg/assg02/README.md

 our `Set` data type.
 To be useful, we need to be able to also remove items from our set.

-Uncomment the next test case to test the `removeItem()` member functions.
+Define the task 4 to test the `removeItem()` member function.
 As usual first create a stub function that does nothing, and make sure your code still compiles and still passes all of the unit tests up to this point.
-The `removeItem()` member function is a `void` member function, but it takes an `int` parameter as input which is the item to search for and remove from the set.
+The `removeItem()` member function is a `void` member function, but it takes an `int` parameter as input, which is the item to search for and remove from the set.

 The `removeItem()` should simply silently do nothing if asked to remove an item that is not in the set.
 You can do this again by first